Regain your health from Multiple Sclerosis and Other Autoimmune Issues Attacking Your Brain

 You have a lot of control over your own health.
 You can eliminate fatigue, restore your energy, reduce your pain, clear your skin, improve your mood, improve your vision, and improve your strength, stamina, and balance–all without disease-modifying drugs.

-I have created a 3-day, live event to teach you all you need to know to reclaim your health.
+I have created an interactive, virtual seminar to teach you all you need to know to reclaim your health.
 You’ll learn more about the root cause of why you developed your illness, and how the relationship between your genetic vulnerability (family history) and environmental factors have contributed to your illness.
 You will learn which health behaviors and environmental factors you can address to start feeling better.

 If you are ready to understand why your immune cells began attacking your body, and how to create an environment where the rate of repair is again exceeding the rate of damage to your brain and your spinal cord, sign up for The Wahls Protocol Seminar.
 This event will offer straightforward, easy to implement changes that will improve your overall immune health.